-Many plan sponsors now have closed and or frozen pension obligations and are beginning to consider their desired end state strategy.
+Amid strong improvements in funded status, many plan sponsors with closed and or frozen pension obligations are in a stronger position to begin considering their desired end state strategy.
 This article outlines three appropriate strategies and considerations of each.

 The range of end state solutions